lukassobotik/MyFavMovies/README.md

 REACT_APP_MEASUREMENT_ID=''
 REACT_APP_TMDB_API_KEY=''
 ```
-In between the apostrophes, add your Firstore Database and TMDb API Keys
+In between the apostrophes, add your Firestore Database and TMDb API Keys

 For more info, checkout the [Documentation](https://github.com/PuckyEU/MyFavMovies/wiki)